-- The board encourages its patrons and parents to visit the district facilities. - Patron visits shall be scheduled with the teacher and the building principal.
-Unless as part of a school program or as permitted by the building principal, there shall be no visitors permitted in the cafeteria or commons area during the school lunch periods. - Notices shall be posted in school buildings to require visitors to check in at the office before proceeding to contact any other person in the building or on the grounds. - All visitors must sign-in at the office and must obtain a visitor's badge, which must be worn at all times while in the school, on a school field trip, or on the school grounds (not as they are leaving the building). - Any person who visits a building and/or grounds of the district will be under the jurisdiction of the building principal, who shall be responsible for developing rules and regulations governing the presence of visitors in the buildings.
+• The board encourages its patrons and parents to visit the district facilities. • Patron visits shall be scheduled with the teacher and the building principal. • Notices shall be posted in school buildings to require visitors to check in at the office before proceeding to contact any other person in the building or on the grounds. • All visitors must sign-in at the office and must obtain a visitor's badge, which must be worn at all times while in the school, on a school field trip, or on the school grounds (not as they are leaving the building).

+- Any person who visits a building and/or grounds of the district will be under the jurisdiction of the building principal, who shall be responsible for developing rules and regulations governing the presence of visitors in the buildings.
 The use of any form of tobacco, smoking, chewing, etc., by any persons shall be prohibited on all school property. - The principal has the authority to request aid from any law enforcement agency if any visitor to the district's buildings or grounds refuses to leave or creates a disturbance.
 Violation of this rule may lead to removal from the building or grounds and denial of further access to the building or grounds.
 Violators of this board policy and its rules may be subject to the state trespass law. - Students are not allowed to bring visitors to school.